What is livedoid vasculopathy?

 Who gets livedoid vasculopathy?

-Livedoid vasculopathy occurs most commonly in middle-aged women, but has been reported at all ages including childhood.
-There is often an increased incidence during the summer months and during pregnancy.
+Livedoid vasculopathy occurs most commonly in middle-aged women but has been reported at all ages including childhood.
+There is often an increased incidence during the summer months and pregnancy.

-Some patients with livedoid vasculopathy have an associated conditions that predisposes them to occlusion of the small vessels of the lower leg.
+Some patients with livedoid vasculopathy have an associated condition that predisposes them to occlusion of the small vessels of the lower leg.
 These include:

 - Coagulation disorders such as antiphospholipid syndrome with lupus anticoagulant in 18% and anticardiolipin antibodies in 29% in one study